emberjs/rfcs/text/0957-modernized-scheduler.md

 ### The Short Answer: *Better Things Now Exist*

-Backburner was written in an era that predates most async primitives including microtasks and requestAnimationFrame.
+Backburner (`@ember/runloop`) was written in an era that predates most async primitives including [microtasks](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide) and [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

-It was written to help coordinate work that needed to complete before the browser might render again, in effect a microtask polyfill with requestAnimationFrame ideals.
+It was written to help coordinate work that needed to complete before the browser might render again: in effect this made backburner a microtask polyfill, albeit one with requestAnimationFrame ideals.

-RSVP similarly was written in an era in which native Promise support was being proposed but did not yet exist.
+[RSVP](https://github.com/tildeio/rsvp.js) similarly was written in an era in which native Promise support was being proposed but did not yet exist.
 As such, while it provided an attempt at polyfilling microtasks, Ember chose to replace RSVP's microtask polyfill with Backburner in order to reduce the overhead of promise flushing and reduce the risk of multiple renders occurring within the same frame.
 In effect, this allowed Backburner to *also* function to [multiplex](https://en.wikipedia.org/wiki/Multiplexing)